 g.
-Labeling
+Labeling and Traceability

 On June 5, 2012, the Department of Consumer Affairs (DCA), Ministry of Consumer Affairs, Food and Public Distribution, issued notification G.S.R.
 427 (E) amending the Legal Metrology (Packaged Commodities) Rules, 2011, effective January 1, 2013, which stipulates "every package containing genetically modified food shall bear at the top of its principal display panel the word "GM."
 The DCA stated that the "GM" labeling requirement is for consumers' right to know.
 Industry sources report that there has been no enforcement of the labeling requirement by DCA.
-As the FSSAI is still in the process of establishing labeling regulations for GM foods, the future status of the DCA GM labeling regulation remains uncertain (see GAIN report IN2078).
+As the FSSAI is still in the process of establishing labeling regulations for GE foods, the future status of the DCA GE labeling regulation remains uncertain (see GAIN report IN2078).

-In May 2018, FSSAI published draft labeling and display regulations, which stipulate mandatory labelling provisions for food products containing GE ingredients.
+On April 13, 2018, FSSAI published draft labeling and display regulations, which stipulate mandatory labelling provisions for food products containing GE ingredients (IN8043).
 The draft regulation mandates that all food products having a total of 5 percent or more GE ingredients shall be labelled as "Contains GMO/Ingredients derived from GMO".
-The regulation, when implemented, may have implications for imported processed food products containing ingredients from GE crops.
+Subsequently, on June 27, 2019, FSSAI published the revised draft labelling and display regulations, wherein they dropped the labelling provisions (IN9060).
+Industry sources report that FSSAI is working on a separate set of draft regulations that would include provisions for labelling of GE food and/or food derived from GE products.